 How come Sara and Chuck go their separate ways, or how come Ted end-up with Robin (after all that character development) again?

-I feel their original ending were based more on real life whereas the alternative ones where more based on the flow of narrative which was meant to progress in a particular manner.
+I feel their original endings were based more on real life whereas the alternative ones were more based on the flow of narrative which was meant to progress in a particular manner.